-Against this background, the knowledge and skills that firefighters need in order to properly carry out their professional duties must be further improved upon.
+Within this context, the knowledge and skills that firefighters need in order to properly carry out their professional duties must be further improved.
 Therefore, partial revisions were made to both the Standards for the Establishment, Personnel, and Operation of Fire Academies and the Education and Training Standards for Fire Academies in March 2015 with the goal of working to enhance and strengthen the education and training offered at fire academies.

-As part of the revisions, facilities capable of holding practical training by simulating actual disasters (simulated firefighting training equipment, earthquake training facilities, etc.) were added as facilities that should be set in place as standard practice.
-In addition, the method for calculating the number of teaching personnel at fire academies was revised out of consideration for safety management aspects, and revisions were also carried out regarding the proper allocation of class subjects and class hours based on the challenges of and need for fire defense.
+As part of the revisions, facilities capable of holding practical training by simulating actual disasters (simulated firefighting training equipment, earthquake training facilities, etc.) were added to the standards.
+In addition, the method for calculating the number of teaching personnel at fire academies was revised out of consideration for safety management, and revisions to the required subjects and class hours were also made based on the needs and challenges of firefighting.

-(4) Holding of Education and Training
+(4) Enrollment in Education and Training